Right-of-Way Clearing Program

 Trees falling into power lines are one of the leading causes of power outages.
 Keeping the easement—or right-of-way—clear reduces tree-related outages, and allows crews to safely and efficiently restore power after an outage or perform maintenance when required.
 An easement with trees growing into the power lines is a safety hazard for crews and the public.

-The work includes removing trees and brush within the full width of the easement, which is generally 10-feet on each side, for a 20-foot span.
+The work includes taking down trees and brush within the full width of the easement, which is generally 10-feet on each side, for a 20-foot span.
 After clearing an easement, two-foot-sized pieces are left behind for locals to use as firewood.
 Tree stumps are either cut to within a few inches of the ground or ground up with a mulcher/mower.
 Trees outside Chugach’s easements are not removed without signed permission from the property owner.